BMI and Weight Issues

 Additional Information & Resources

-CDC recommends that health care providers:
+CDC recommended charts for health care providers:

 • Use the WHO growth charts to monitor growth for infants and children ages 0 to 2 years of age in the U.S.